5 Holiday Tips to Make Managing DDI a Little Easier

 The default behavior is to have existing DHCP leases converted to DHCP Reserved Hosts (also known as DHCP reservations) when the existing lease expires.
 If this is not the desired behavior, you can change the settings so that existing leases are changed to static hosts or unassigned hosts.
 To force clients with existing leases to obtain an IP address from the newly resized range, select the Unassigned Hosts option.

-Tip 5: How do I use Address Manager to manage DNS forest wide zones in Windows?
+Tip 5: Use Address Manager to manage DNS forest wide zones in Windows

 When configuring Address Manager to manage Windows DNS zones, you must create (or use an existing) user account in Windows with sufficient rights to manage DNS.
-Address Manager uses this account to perform the administrative tasks.
-While this account can be added to an administrators group such as Domain Admins membership in the DNS Admins group is sufficient to manage domain-wide zones.
-However, if you are managing the your organization’s main Active Directory Integrated zone, you will also need to at least one forest-wide zone, the Active Directory _msdcs_domain.tld subdomain used in certain client queries.
+Address Manager uses this account to perform administrative tasks.
+While this account can be added to an administrator’s group such as Domain Admins, membership in the DNS Admins group is sufficient to manage domain-wide zones.
+However, if you are managing your organization’s main Active Directory Integrated zone, you will also need to have at least one forest-wide zone, the Active Directory _msdcs_domain.tld subdomain used in certain client queries.

 By default, the DNS Admins group does not have permissions to the _msdcs subdomain and if you do not give the group permissions to this zone, an error will result when you try to deploy from Address Manager to a Read-Write server.